JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 title: "A Stronger HomeLab"
 date: 2025-08-03
 draft: false
-tags: ["HomeLab","Security","BackUps","Proton VPN","Bitwarden","Signal"]
+tags: ["Security","BackUps","Proton VPN","Bitwarden","2FAS vs ProtonAuthenticator","Signal"]
-description: 'Apps to make your Linux and SelfHosting more private and secure'
+description: 'Make your Linux and SelfHosting more private & secure.
+Using stacer for apt clean ups.'
 url: 'homelab-security'
 ---

-**Intro**
+**TL;DR**

+Because its not about if, but when a *single point of failure* will be gone.

 ## BackUps

 Lately I was reading this [reddit backup post](https://www.reddit.com/r/DataHoarder/comments/1gsutp5/list_of_free_open_source_and_crossplatform_backup/?chainedPosts=t3_yqonpo)

-Because its not about if, but when a *single point of failure* will be gone.

 1. NextCloud
 2. ProtonDrive